 Borderline personality disorder (BPD) is a mental disorder characterized by impulsive behaviors and emotional instability.
 BPD is included in the Social Security Administration’s Bluebook under the Mental Disorder listing 12.08.
 The Bluebook contains more than 100 disabling medical conditions that can qualify individuals for Social Security Disability (SSD) benefits.
 The Social Security Administration defines personality disorders like BPD as being “characterized by enduring, inflexible, maladaptive, and pervasive patterns of behavior.

 Eligibility for SSD benefits based on a diagnosis of borderline personality disorder is not automatic.
 The Social Security Administration has specific criteria, as outlined in the Bluebook, applicants must meet to qualify for SSD benefits.
+To learn more, watch this short video.

 What is Borderline Personality Disorder?